-Usually, MBA schools have the following eligibility criteria
+Usually, MBA Universities have the following eligibility criteria in the admission process:

 Who is it the best fit for?

-It works as the best fit for individuals who have recently graduated and wish to continue their further studies abroad without taking a break in education or for individuals who have some months of the internship experience.
+It works as the best fit for individuals who have recently graduated.
+It is for students who wish to continue their studies abroad without taking a break in education.
+Also for individuals who have some months of the internship experience.